Alex313031/gn-xp/docs/reference.md

   set directly on the from_scope, not enclosing ones.
 Otherwise it would duplicate all global variables.

-  When an explicit list of variables is supplied, if the variable exists in the current (destination) scope already, an error will be thrown.
-If "*" is specified, variables in the current scope will be clobbered (the latter is important because most targets have an implicit configs list, which means it wouldn't work at all if it didn't clobber).

   If variables_to_not_forward_list is non-empty, then it must contains a list of variable names that will not be forwarded.
 This is mostly useful when variable_list_or_star has a value of "*".